 This learner has missed school for X weeks.
 We used [sensory changes, routines, etc.].
 Attendance improved/stayed the same/got worse.
 We would like advice on whether further assessment, adjustments or specialist support are now needed.

 Educational psychologists can formally assess learners to identify autism and other underlying needs.
-They will provide tailored advice on alternative learning options, while services like CAMHS can help address severe anxiety (Gillberg, 1991; Attwood, 2006).
+They can give tailored advice on alternative learning options.
+Services like CAMHS can also help with severe anxiety (Gillberg, 1991; Attwood, 2006).
 Depending on your local area, additional specialist therapies may also be available to support the child (Wing & Gould, 1979).

 Frequently Asked Questions